Days of Thunder: Critical response

 The film received mixed reviews from critics who mostly shrugged off the sometimes over-the-top special effects and plot which greatly resembled the earlier Bruckheimer, Simpson, Scott and Cruise vehicle Top Gun, which had been hugely successful four years earlier.
 Halliwell's Film Guide dismissed Days of Thunder as "An over familiar story rendered no more interestingly than usual", while the Monthly Film Bulletin described it as "simply a flashy, noisy star vehicle for Tom Cruise, one which – like the stock car he drives – goes around in circles getting nowhere".
-It holds a rating of 37% on Rotten Tomatoes based on 67 reviews, with an average rating of 5/10.
+It holds a rating of 38% on Rotten Tomatoes based on 68 reviews, with an average rating of 5/10.
 The site's consensus reads: "Days of Thunder has Tom Cruise and plenty of flash going for it, but they aren't enough to compensate for the stock plot, two-dimensional characters, and poorly written dialogue."
 Metacritic gave it a score of 60 out of 100 based on 16 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

+After receiving an advance screening, NASCAR drivers regarded the film as entertaining yet unrealistic; Parsons explained that "if you look at it from a technical standpoint, you might have a hard time with it.
+If you go to be entertained, it's all right."
+Derrike Cope praised the acting while finding parallels between Cole's career and his own, but also criticized the characters for not acting professional.
+The latter sentiment was echoed by Bobby Allison, who disliked how Days of Thunders characters validated the stereotype of NASCAR drivers being rednecks who liked to fight.

+Rusty Wallace and Alan Kulwicki questioned the aggressive driving depicted in the race scenes, though Kulwicki still called it a "good story and the characters were good".
+Despite his initial critiques, Wallace later wrote a positive review for the Associated Press where he lauded the sport's "realistic portrayal" and deemed it "the best racing movie I've ever seen".